-The power outlets located on the driver's side of the instrument panel and in the truck box are powered directly by the vehicle's battery.
+The bottom power outlet located on instrument panel is powered directly by the vehicle's battery.

-The power outlets located on the passenger's side of the instrument panel, inside the center armrest, and in the 2nd row are powered only when the ignition key is in the ACC or ON position.
+The top power outlet located on the instrument panel and the power outlet located inside the center console are powered only when the ignition key is in the ACC or ON position.